ChristoffBo/dockup/README.md

 - Applications restarting when they should not

 Docker Compose will recreate a container if ANY part of the compose file differs.
-This is why Dockge-style “live adoption” can break an environment.

 Dockup takes the **safer approach**:
 - It imports the orphan